Equasa/HQC-FPGA-TOP/README.md

 # Master-thesis
 Master thesis at Elektroinstutionen Lund

+## Info
+This repo is not complete and will be updated when the different scripts have been cleaned up.
+Things to look forward to:
+- Implemented machine learning models
+- Data generation scripts
+- Data analysis scripts
+- Figures
+- Crypto attack script
+- Finished paper
+- Much more

 ### Acknowledgments
 - Whole of HQC implementation found in wrapper/verilog/decaps was implemented by HQC team and can be found on [HQC website](https://pqc-hqc.org/resources.html)